bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 The app is split in two: `engine/` is the framework-independent work layer, and everything beside it is the Django integration.
-Nothing under `engine/` imports Django — see §1.x on the extraction boundary.
+Nothing under `engine/` imports Django — see Section 1.x on the extraction boundary.

 ```
 thumbnails/
 ├── __init__.py
 ├── engine/                           # Django-free work layer
 │   ├── __init__.py                   # Public API surface (__all__)
-│   ├── config.py                     # EngineConfig — settings supplied by the host app
+│   ├── config.py                     # EngineConfig — settings supplied by the application
 │   ├── engine.py                     # FastImageProcessor: backend factory + dispatch,
 │   │                                 #   get_video_info, is_all_white_thumbnail
 │   ├── base.py                       # AbstractBackend ABC